 How Does the Gastric Sleeve Treat Type 2 Diabetes?

 Weight loss surgery can restore your body’s blood sugar levels.
 Procedures like the gastric sleeve can even cure diabetes completely.
-Some patients are able to reduce their medication use while others are able to toss-out their diabetes medication altogether following their respective surgeries.
+Some patients can’t use their medication, while others can control their diabetes medication altogether following their respective surgeries.

-Research chose that weight loss surgery gives vast improvements to patients with type 2 diabetes.
+Research shows that weight loss surgery greatly improves patients with type 2 diabetes.
 Patients also have better cholesterol, improved triglyceride levels, more energy, and other important benefits.